gridhead/sanctuary-zero/CONTRIBUTING.md

     ```
     git push origin <branch-name>
     ```
-* Create a PR from your repo on Github.
-Give proper title and description of the changes you made.
+* Create a PR from your repo on GitHub.
+Give a proper title and description for the changes you made.

+* The maintainer of this repo will review the changes you have made.
+They will review if your changes are proper or not.
+And if they find any mistakes, they may request some changes.
+In that case, you should make changes in your forked repository and then commit that changes.
+And make sure you make changes in the same branch you previously requested PR from.

-* If all goes well, your request will be approved and will be merged.
+* At last if maintainers think your PR is proper and correct then your request will be approved and will be merged.